fischem69/opseu549.github.io/_pages/covid-19.md

 ---
 layout: page
 title: COVID-19 related information
-subtitle: Rules of Conduct at all gathering (in person and online)
+subtitle: (as it relates to your rights as an employee of the ONtario Science Centre)
 published: true
 ---